Ferlab-Ste-Justine/backup-docker-images/postgres/README.md

     - S3_REGION: Region to use
     - S3_BACKUP_MAX_AGE: Maximum age (in seconds) that remaining backups can have.
 Any backups that are older than that will be deleted.

+- /opt/restore.py: Restore the postgres database from a backup in s3.
+It takes the follow environment variables as input:
+    - S3_ENDPOINT: Endpoint of the S3 object store that stores the backups
+    - S3_BUCKET: S3 bucket that the backup files are stored in
+    - S3_ACCESS_KEY: Access key used to access the s3 object store
+    - S3_SECRET_KEY: Secret key to authentify against the s3 object store
+    - S3_REGION: Region to use
+    - S3_DUMP_OBJECT: Name of the dump to used.
+If left blank, the latest dump will be used.

 # Known Limitation

+## No Verification For Number of Backups Held

 Technically, you may find yourself without backups if:
   - You run both scripts